OB-lab/James-et-al.-2023-MolecularEcology/README.md

 ```
 pcangsd -b allGenoLike.beagle.gz -o PCAunlinked
 ```
-This generated the covariance matrix for the PCA (PCAunlinked.cov), which was plotted in R. R code:
+This generated the covariance matrix for the PCA (PCAunlinked.cov), which was plotted in R:
 ```
 # Read the covariance file as a matrix
 cov <- as.matrix(read.table("path-to-file/PCAunlinked.cov"))

 # Compute the eigenvalues and eigenvectors
 eig <- eigen(C)